Aggregating and Visualizing Data with Kusto

 Got the basics down and ready to move on to more advanced aspects of Kusto?
 You’ve come to the right place!
-Here you will learn how to use aggregation functions, visualize query results and put your data into context.
+Here you will learn how to use aggregation functions, visualize query results, and put your data into context.
 If you’re just getting started with Kusto, check out our ‘Jumpstart Guide to Kusto’ before starting on this one.
-Let’s get into it!
+Let’s get into visualizing data with Kusto!

 Using Aggregation Functions

-Having done the testing for SquaredUp for Azure’s Log Analytics and App Insights tiles I thought I’d jot down the things that weren’t immediately obvious to me when I first started out with KQL in the hope that it might help someone else who is currently at a similar level of understanding.
+Having done the testing for the Log Analytics and App Insights tiles, I thought I’d jot down the things that weren’t immediately obvious to me when I first started out with KQL in the hope that it might help someone else who is currently at a similar level of understanding.

 To start, I thought I’d take a bit of a deeper dive into aggregate functions and show how aggregating data is a key stepping-stone to making sense of the data, using visualizations in the Azure Portal and in SquaredUp.

 If you’ve had a chance to read our 'Jumpstart Guide to Kusto', you’ll be familiar with the concept of aggregate functions and how the summarize keyword is used to invoke them in a query.
 These functions are super powerful and allow grouping and counting of records based on parameters that you supply.

 A common aggregation function is count().
 When we use this function as part of a summarize statement, we can split our data up into distinct groups and then count the number of records in each group.
 There are good examples of this in the Kusto 101 blog such as this one where, for each distinct conference value, we’re going to count the number of instances of that conference value in the ConferenceSessions table.